Chapter 5:

 The night passed in quiet intensity.

 They sketched ideas, whispered plans, and tested small gadgets.
-Sparks flickered, papers shuffled, mechanisms clicked.
+Sparks flickered.
+Papers rustled.
+Tiny clicks echoed as mechanisms moved.

-Enshin, exhausted and still sore from his injuries, finally slumped in his chair.
+Enshin, exhausted and still sore from his injuries, finally slumped back in his chair, letting out a soft groan.

 Rei didn’t stop.

-He worked until everything was ready, carefully packing his backpack with the gadgets he would need.
+He worked until everything was ready, carefully stuffing gadgets into his backpack, double-checking each one.

 “Crap!
 We overslept!”